I. About the Company

 Yes.
 Weblio, Inc. is a legitimate company that operates its head office in Tokyo, Japan.
 Its Philippine branch has all the necessary paperwork to operate legally in the Philippines.

-Online dictionary and English tutorial.
+The main products and services of Weblio are Online dictionary and English tutorial.

 Yes, you can as long as you can get a TIN and open a bank account in the Philippines.

 Yes, we welcome part-time home-based tutors as long as you have a registered TIN in the Philippines.

 No, the entire application process (test call and interview, training, demo) is done online.

 Yes, as long as you are 18 years old or above.
 You must also be fluent in English and effective in teaching.

 To become a Weblio tutor, you need to meet the initial requirements below: